-4. Recommendations
+3. Recommendations

-4.1 District Executive is asked to:
+- 3.1 Council is asked to: - a.
+Approve the Business Case for the reform of local government including the creation of 2 unitary Councils within Somerset.

-- a.
-Endorse the Business Case for the reform of local government including the creation of 2 unitary Councils within Somerset, and recommend its approval to full Council, at the next meeting on 10th September 2020. - b.
+- b.
 Delegate authority to the Leader of the Council and the Chief Executive, in consultation with the other Somerset District Leaders and Chief Executives, to make minor amendments to the Business Case as necessary and / or appropriate, ahead of its submission to the Secretary of State. - c.
 Support the continuing consultation with local stakeholders, above and beyond any programme of consultation that may be required by the Government in due course. - d.
 Note that in the best interests of the communities and residents of South Somerset, the Council will continue to work with colleagues across all tiers of local government and public service in Somerset.

-5. The Stronger Somerset Business Case
+4. The Stronger Somerset Business Case

-5.1 Introduction and Background
+4.1 Introduction and Background